thedgglmister/ft_fractal/README.md

 ### --Project Description--

 ft_fractal is a program that renders colorful fractal images that can be zoomed in and out of in real time.
 Supported fractals are "Mandelbrot", "Julia", "Burning Ship", and "Buddhabrot".
+To facilitate quick frame rendering, I've employed both multithreading and principle of efficient calculating.

 #### --Coding Style--